Mohamed Kamel Selmi

 He finished 59th in the 1992 Olympic marathon.
 He also competed at the 1991 World Championships and the 1993 World Championships but failed to finish the race on both occasions.
 He also won the silver medal in the 10,000 metres at the 1990 Maghreb Championships, behind Khalid Boulami.

-His personal best time was 2.12.47 hours, achieved in the 1993 Eindhoven Marathon, a competition he won.
+His best time was 2.12.47 hours, achieved in the 1993 Eindhoven Marathon, a competition he won.